TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 has realised that.
 She will welcome whatever support from outside the village.

 If questioned about the gold amulet, she will say it was stolen from her years ago but they never found out who it was.
+She is reluctant to let people into her library and study as there is sensitive information about the villages in there.

 #### Roleplaying Aien, the house-servant

 **Aien** (CN elf commoner man) is lazy, sarcastic, and often insulting.
 Since the disasters in the village, he has been shirking his evening job of watching the house to drink at the Easing Water.
 He will blatantly lie about this, even if caught.
+He is usually hungover.

 Aien has some information that might be useful to the party, though he will want a price (10gp) to be paid for it: